 International Peace and Conflict Resolution

-Graduates are prepared to enter today's workforce as proponents of peaceful social change.
-Skills learned in the International Peace and Conflict Resolution program can be applied to a number of diverse fields, such as: human rights and international law, humanitarian relief and international public health, environmental conflict management and sustainable development, post-conflict reconstruction and professional mediation.
+The program’s emphasis is to prepare graduates to enter today's workforce as proponents of peaceful social change and alternatives to violence.
+In addition to the International Peace and Conflict Resolution master's degree program, Arcadia also offers three dual degree options, in public health, counseling psychology, and international relations and diplomacy.
+Skills learned in the IPCR program can be applied to a number of fields in private, non-profit, and governmental sectors in areas as diverse as international development and law, humanitarian relief and international public health, environmental conflict management and sustainable development, post-conflict reconstruction, and mediation.